 Social media guidelines for UBC Okanagan employees

-Blogs, forums, and social networking sites are exciting channels where you can share ideas and connect with others who have the same interests.
-They provide an opportunity to advance UBC’s mandate to disseminate knowledge and build effective relations with the community through dialogue and academic freedom.
+Social channels provide an opportunity to advance UBC’s mandate to disseminate knowledge and build effective relations with the community through dialogue and academic freedom.
 However, they also have the potential to affect professional and organizational reputations.

 Inappropriate use of official and personal social media technologies